-Not only will you understand their position in market, what they do, and what type of their posts earn most likes and responses, you will also get opportunities to learn from them and stay updated on latest innovations and developments.
+Not only will you understand their position in the market, what they do, and what type of their posts earn the most likes and responses, but you will also get opportunities to learn from them and stay updated on the latest innovations and developments.

 Here is how Facebook monitoring will help you.

 - You can compare others’ success (or failure) – If you want to know how good your progress is, you must also evaluate how the rest in your industry are doing.

 - You can learn from your competitors’ mistakes – If you keep a constant eye on what others are doing, you can avoid the blunders they make.
 Importantly, you can craft and refine your social media strategy and continuously tweak it to suit the present marketing environment.

 - You can avail customer intelligence at a low cost – You can follow the ads and campaigns of others and then go through the responses of customers, including complaints if any.
 Armed with such invaluable knowledge, you can refine your customer support strategy to get an edge in the market.